pulumi/docs/pulumi-hugo/themes/default/content/docs/concepts/stack.md

 ## Destroy a stack

-Before deleting a stack, if the stack still resources associated with it, they must first be deleted via `pulumi destroy`.
+Before deleting a stack, if the stack still has resources associated with it, they must first be deleted via `pulumi destroy`.
 This command uses the latest configuration values, rather than the ones that were last used when the program was deployed.

+{{% notes type="info" %}}
+There are scenarios when `pulumi destroy` may fail to delete resources as expected due to dependencies, permissions, or the resources being in a locked or protected state.
+For detailed steps on how to troubleshoot and resolve these issues, refer to our [troubleshooting guide](/docs/support/troubleshooting/).
+{{% /notes %}}

 ## Delete a stack